 Britain has loads of free entry museums and art galleries including some that are reckoned to be amongst the best in the world.
 Some of the most popular are close together in London and more than one can be visited in a day if you think your brain and eyes can cope with all that information, culture and art, these include amongst others:

 There are many other free places to visit across the country, here's a guide by region.
-There may also be free musical performances near where you are staying, particularly in larger churches and cathedrals, keep a look-out for posters and search locally with your smart-phone when there.
+There may also be free musical performances near where you are staying, particularly in larger churches and cathedrals (usually classical but NOT church music) keep a look-out for posters and search locally with your smart-phone when here.

-Note, the permanent museum exhibits are free, there may also be a pay to enter special exhibition at the same time.
+Note, while permanent museum exhibits are often free, there may also be a smaller pay-to-enter special exhibition at the same time.

 Britain has fifteen National Parks, spread across the country, there are no entry fees and they are criss-crossed with public rights of way including foot and bridle paths for you to take anything from a gentle stroll to an energetic hike.
 Public rights of way are protected by law across the UK even where they go across private land.
 Ordnance Survey maps cover the whole country and are a great souvenir of your visit too.

-I nearly didn't include this as while the vast majority of beaches in the UK are free (there may be some pay-for ones, but I've been to dozens and needed to pay yet) I assumed it was the same everywhere, but it seems it isn't, so a day out by the sea won't cost you any beach access fees if you thought it might.
+I nearly didn't include this as while the vast majority of beaches in the UK are free (there may be some pay-for ones, but I've been to dozens and I've never needed to pay yet) I assumed it was the same everywhere, but it seems it isn't, so a day out by the sea won't cost you any beach access fees.

-The UK and especially London has a very vibrant music and theater scene, there are world class acts and shows constantly running including Shakespeare at the Globe has these things are rated highest on value for money of any UK entertainments.
+The UK and especially London has a very vibrant music and theater scene, there are world class acts and shows constantly running including Shakespeare at the Globe.
+These things are regularly rated highest on value for money of any UK entertainments.

 Transport within the UK